 What is the Tickets module used for?

-The Tickets module is used for managing customer support requests, technical issues, and equipment repair work.
-It provides a complete workflow from ticket creation through resolution, with features for priority management, assignment, equipment tracking, and billing integration.
+The Tickets module is used for managing customer support requests and technical issues.
+It provides a single, unified workflow from ticket creation through resolution, with priority management, assignment, optional equipment details, and integration with the Finance module for billing.

 How do I create a new ticket?